 The Tiffany Blue Book pushes the boundaries of imagination

-The famous Tiffany Blue Book is the brand’s annual showcase of unparalleled works of high jewellery that pushes the boundary of design.
+The famous Tiffany Blue Book is the brand’s annual showcase of unparalleled works of high jewelry that pushes the boundary of design.
 Since its inception in 1845, this tradition is a celebration of over 180 years of Tiffany’s groundbreaking artistry.
-While the first issue was a humble catalogue of fancy goods, it soon evolved into an annual collection of the most creative, experimental, and innovative high jewellery.
+While the first issue was a humble catalog of fancy goods, it soon evolved into an annual collection of the most creative, experimental, and innovative high jewelry.

-For the 1920 Blue Book Collection, Louis Comfort Tiffany designed a jade and amethyst necklace inspired by Mughal Court jewellery of India.
-The bejewelled birds, flowers, and ocean life of the legendary Jean Schlumberger have been a regular feature of Blue Book since 1956.
+For the 1920 Blue Book Collection, Louis Comfort Tiffany designed a jade and amethyst necklace inspired by Mughal, Court jewelry of India.
+The bejeweled birds, flowers, and ocean life of the legendary Jean Schlumberger have been a regular feature of Blue Book since 1956.
 The 2009–2010 edition features a newly crafted version of his Ribbon Rosette diamond necklace, which was initially designed to mount the 128.54-carat Tiffany Diamond to promote the 1961 film, Breakfast at Tiffany’s.

 The Blue Book also highlights Tiffany’s gemstone heritage especially Tanzanite, Tsavorite, Kunzite, and Morganite, whose discovery credit goes to the talented gemologists of the brand.
 Colour saturated jewels with these four, plus many other vibrant gemstones, often line the pages of the Blue Book.